menu

 When you are in Bagdad, you'll notice that it is more blue-collar than most other communities in America.
 66.21% of Bagdad’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bagdad is a town of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Bagdad who work in teaching (10.14%), food service (6.58%), and farm management occupations (3.11%).

-Overall, Bagdad’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bagdad’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Bagdad is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bagdad does not have a public transit system used by locals to get to and from work.

 The per capita income in Bagdad in 2022 was $22,996, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $91,984 for a family of four.
 However, Bagdad contains both very wealthy and poor people as well.